 How can I translate my actual Sales Process in HubSpot?

-With HubSpot, one can easily track the sales process as it shows you a detailed and insightful reports of your performance.
-The sales process includes prospecting, connecting, researching, presenting and closing.
+With HubSpot, one can easily track the sales process as it shows you a detailed and insightful report of your performance.
+The sales process includes prospecting, connecting, researching, presenting, and closing.
 So, in whichever stage you are in, HubSpot easily tracks the activities and keeps you informed which helps you to translate your sales processes.

 Once I create Buyer Personas in HubSpot, how can I leverage them for my marketing efforts?

-Buyer personas is the base you create for your marketing strategies.
+Buyer personas are the base you create for your marketing strategies.
 The next challenge lies in reaching the target audience ( buyer personas ) that you have created.